Context menus

 }

-The callback property performs the action of your context menu item.
+The callback property is a function that performs the action of your context menu item.
 It is passed a Scope and a PointerEvent.
-The PointerEvent is the original event that triggered opening the context menu, not the one that selected an option.
+The PointerEvent is the original event that triggered opening the context menu, not the one that selected an item.
 You can use the event to figure out where the click happened.
 This lets you, for example, create a new block at the click location.

 callback: (scope, e) => {